macmillanpublishers/bookmaker/README.md

 Install Bookmaker by following these steps, in order.

-### Install the Dependencies

-Install the utilities listed in the previous section, as needed.
-For reference, you need to install the following in order to create these outputs:

-* To create an HTML file: Ruby, Java, Saxon, Microsoft Word
-* To create a PDF file: Ruby, Java, Saxon, Microsoft Word, Docraptor gem, ftp server, SSL cert file, Imagemagick
-* To create an EPUB file: Ruby, Java, Saxon, Microsoft Word, Zip.exe, Imagemagick

 ### Create the Folder Structure

 On your server, create the following folders and subfolders.

-* A folder to drop the project to be converted.
-See the naming convention requirements above.
-The folder name should follow this convention: _MainParentFolder\_ProjectStage/ConversionFolder/_
+* A folder to drop the project to be converted (see above).
 * A folder to drop book images to be included in the conversion.
 This folder must be named _submitted\_images_.
 * A folder to archive the final converted files.
 This folder must be named _done_.
 * Temp folder: A folder where the system can store temporary files created during conversion.
-This can live anywhere and have the name of your choosing.
+This can live anywhere and have the name of your choosing (you'll tell Bookmaker where it is it in config.rb).
 * Bookmaker folder: A main parent folder to contain all of the separate bookmaker script folders.
-This can live anywhere and have the name of your choosing.
+This can live anywhere and have the name of your choosing (you'll tell Bookmaker where it is it in config.rb).
 * Resources folder: A folder for all the supplemental utilities (saxon, zip, etc).
-This can live anywhere and have the name of your choosing.
+This can live anywhere and have the name of your choosing (you'll tell Bookmaker where it is it in config.rb).
 * Log folder: A folder for storing log files.
-This can live anywhere and have the name of your choosing.
+This can live anywhere and have the name of your choosing (you'll tell Bookmaker where it is it in config.rb).

 ### Install Git and Set Up Your GitHub Account